Catskill909/radio/README.md

 ### Scheduling Shows

 1. Navigate to **Schedule**
-2. Drag a show from the sidebar onto the calendar
+2. Click an empty time slot on the calendar
-3. Choose the time slot
+3. In the modal, select an existing show or create a new one
-4. Confirm if it should be recurring weekly
+4. Set the duration and choose whether it repeats weekly
-5. Click on any scheduled event to edit
+5. Click any scheduled event to edit or delete

 ### Managing Recordings